Rangi42/polishedcrystal/README.md

       * Withdraw → Aqua Tail (tutor) (Water, 10 PP, 90 power, 90% accuracy)
    * Gen III critical hit mechanics (ignore -Atk and +Def stat changes, don't ignore burn)
    * Gain experience from catching Pokémon like in Gen VI
-   * Cure poison when it reaches 1 HP outside a battle, or don't damage at all outside battles
    * Sound-based moves bypass Substitute
    * Struggle does 25% recoil damage
    * Waterfall has a 20% flinch chance